The Shape of Water

 In Cinemas Now

-Sally Hawkins (Paddington) leads this Golden Globe-winning, other-worldly fairy tale from Pan's Labyrinth director Guillermo del Toro, set in Cold War America.
+Sally Hawkins (Paddington) leads this Best Picture Oscar winner, other-worldly fairy tale from Pan's Labyrinth director Guillermo del Toro, set in Cold War America.
+The film led the 2018 Academy Awards race with a massive 13 nominations, taking home four.

 Rounding out the cast are Michael Shannon, Richard Jenkins, Michael Stuhlbarg (A Serious Man) and Doug Jones (Pan's Labyrinth).
 In the hidden high-security government laboratory where she works, lonely Elisa (Hawkins) is trapped in a life of silence and isolation.
 Elisa’s life is changed forever when she and co-worker Zelda (Octavia Spencer, Hidden Figures) discover a secret classified experiment.